apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

            }
          },

-Issuing the `USE dfs.donuts` command changes to the `dfs.donuts` schema before issuing the `DROP TABLE` command.
+Issuing the USE command changes the schema to the `dfs.donuts` schema before dropping the `donuts_json` table.

        0: jdbc:drill:zk=local> use dfs.donuts;
        +-------+-----------------------------------------+